Braised Cabbage with Ground Beef and Potatoes

 4. Step 4:

-While the minced meat is being fried, wash the potatoes with a brush.
-So there will be confidence that there are no earth particles left on the peel.
-Peel and cut the tubers into rather large strips if you want the potatoes to visually stand out in the finished dish.
+While the meat cooks, scrub the potatoes with a brush so you know there's no grit left on the skin.
+Peel them and cut into fairly thick matchsticks if you want the potato to stand out in the finished dish.

 5. Step 5: